Phlebotomy at a Glance

 - Computer Courses

-The Phlebotomy program consists of a phlebotomy course and MLT clinical education experiences.
+The Phlebotomy program consists of a phlebotomy course and clinical education experiences.
 Specific locations depend on the course type.

 Clinical Education Experiences

-MLT 242 is offered at area hospitals and clinical facilities during the last 10 weeks of fall or spring semester.
+Phlebotomy clinical is offered at area hospitals and clinical facilities during the last 10 weeks of fall or spring semester.
 Students may be required to travel outside the college district and must have background checks and drug testing prior to starting clinical experience.
 Specific clinical placement cannot be guaranteed.

 Phlebotomy Certificate program